SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/inspector.md

   max(severity_normalized) by resource_type
 ```

 ## Installing the Amazon Inspector App

-Once you've set up ingestion of findings from AWS Security Hub, you can install the Sumo Logic app for Amazon Inspector and use the pre-configured searches and Dashboards.
+Once you've set up ingestion of findings from AWS Security Hub, you can install the Sumo Logic app for Amazon Inspector and use the pre-configured searches and dashboards.

-To install the Sumo Logic App for Amazon Inspector:
-1. From the App Catalog, search for and select the app.
-2. You're prompt to select an application version.
-Select _Amazon Inspector,_ and click **Add to Library**.
-3. To install the app, complete the following fields.
-    * **App Name**.
-You can retain the existing name, or enter a name of your choice for the app.
-        * Choose **Source Category**, and select a source category from the list.
-        * Choose **Enter a Custom Data Filter**, and enter a [custom data filter](/docs/get-started/apps-integrations#custom-data-filters).
-    * **Advanced**.
-Select the Location in Library (the default is the Personal folder in the library), or click **New Folder** to add a new folder.
-4. Click **Add to Library**.

-Once an app is installed, it will appear in your Personal folder, or another folder that you specified.
-From here, you can share it with your organization.

-Panels will start to fill automatically.
-It's important to note that each panel slowly fills with data matching the time range query and received since the panel was created.
-Results won't immediately be available, but with a bit of time, you'll see full graphs and maps.
+{@import ../../reuse/app-install.md}

 ## Viewing the Amazon Inspector Overview Dashboard

-The dashboard has a set of filters that you can apply to the entire dashboard.
+This dashboard has a set of filters that you can apply to the entire dashboard.
 Click the funnel icon in the top dashboard menu bar to display a scrollable list of filters that narrow search results across the entire dashboard.
 You can filter by AWS account ID, finding ID, finding type, normalized severity, and title.

 <img src={useBaseUrl('img/integrations/amazon-aws/inspector-app-filters.png')} alt="Amazon Inspector" />